ADD-SP/ngx_waf/rust/README.md

 ## Building

-The nginx `config` script drives cargo; `make build` at the repository root is the supported entry point.  `rust-toolchain.toml` in the repository root pins the stable toolchain (with rustfmt and clippy) for every cargo invocation of the repository.
+The nginx `config` script drives cargo; `mise run build` at the repository root is the supported entry point (the tasks live in `.mise/tasks/`, the tools and the system packages in `mise.toml`).
+The Rust toolchain itself is not managed by mise: `rust-toolchain.toml` in the repository root pins the stable toolchain (with rustfmt and clippy) for every cargo invocation of the repository.
 The crate builds offline as long as the cargo registry cache already contains `regex`, `serde_json`, `bitflags`, `sha2`, `lru`, `hmac`, `rand`, `subtle` and `cidr`.  nginx links the crate against libmodsecurity, whose C API the `waf_modsecurity`